michaelreneer/michaelreneer.github.io/content/web/the-bootstrap-fixed-grid.markdown

 design with various layouts and I wanted to test out a framework instead of build from scratch.

-Suprize, I ended up implementing [Bootstrap][].
+Surprise, I ended up implementing [Bootstrap][].
 Here is what I looked at:

-Bootstrap seemed like the most well adopted, great community, great documentation, and supported.
+Bootstrap seemed to be the most well adopted; it has a great community, great documentation, and is actively supported.
 I didn't care for any of the UI tools, but it was easy to build and exclude all the extras I didn't want.

 [Foundation][] looked pretty good as well.
 Maybe a slightly smaller user base, but still very supported and the documentation was there.
 Again, didn't want